Best Free Football APIs in 2026 - Honest Comparison

 If you need multiple seasons of historical data across multiple leagues - for prediction models, academic research, or comprehensive databases - the request volume alone will exceed free tier limits within hours.
 A single league with 10 seasons of data might require 50-100 API requests.
 Ten leagues over 10 seasons puts you at 500-1,000 requests, which exceeds API-Football's daily free limit in a single data pull.

-At some point, free tiers become more expensive than paid plans - because the time you spend working around limitations has a cost.
+At some point, free tiers become more expensive than paid plans - because the engineering time spent working around limitations has a real cost.
+The usual triggers:

 Frequently Asked Questions